aye21874/FakeNews/README.md

 Liar dataset is used for the fake news detection having 12,800 human labelled short statements in various contexts related to politics.
 The dataset is used as a fact-checking research and each statement is evaluated by the politifact.com editor for its truthfulness.
 Automatic fake news detection is a challenging problem in deception detection, and it has tremendous potential on real-world political and social impacts.

-The three questions out of this dataset which we are interested in pursuing are:
+The three main ideas out of this dataset which we are interested in pursuing are:

 1) Do high positions of authority lead to misleading information?